Friday, 10 August 2012

 The feast of St. Lawrence is a Double of the Second Class in the Universal Kalendar and, amongst many other things, Patron of the Saint Lawrence Press.
 St. Lawrence's body is interred in the basilica of St. Lawrence-without-the-Walls in Rome.
 St. Lawrence was the first of the seven Roman deacons and known for his generosity to the poor.
 He was martyred in 258 according to tradition on a grid iron and asked his tormentors to turn him over as his flesh was roasted on the one side.
 The liturgical colour of the feast is red.
 St. Lawrence is listed in the Communicantes.

 The Saint Lawrence Press came into being when the English branch of the SSPX stopped publishing the Ordo in 1983, a decade after it had been instigated by Fr.
 Peter Morgan and Mr. John Tyson.
-St. Lawrence was chosen as patron as he was a munificent deacon and whose feast had both a Vigil and an Octave.
+St. Lawrence was chosen as patron by the new publishers as he was a munificent deacon and whose feast had both a Vigil and an Octave.

 Celebration of the feast began yesterday (with a Vigil by way of preparation) with first Vespers.
 The antiphons Laurentius ingressus est martyr etc were sung with psalms from the Common of Apostles, Pss.
 109, 110, 111, 112 & 116.
 The chapter, antiphon on the Magnificat and collect were proper, the rest of the Office from the Common of Martyrs.
 A commemoration was sung of the preceding Office of St. John Mary Vianney.